Segmentation of Objects by Hashing: Prior Work

 \section{Prior Work}

-Recent works \cite{Hariharan14}, \cite{He17} present Object Detection and Segmentation as a single problem.
-The SDS task requires to detect and segment every instance of a category in the image.
-Our work is however more closely related to the Hypercolumns approach in \cite{Hariharan15}, where they go from bounding boxes to segmented masks.
-Our approach is related in the sense that we propose an alternative that does not require a training step and can be used as an off-the-shelf high quality segmenter. \\
+Recent works \cite{Hariharan14,He17} present Object Detection and Segmentation as a single problem.
+The task requires to detect and segment every instance of a category in the image.
+Our work is however more closely related to the approach in Hypercolumns \cite{Hariharan15}, where they go from bounding boxes to segmented masks.
+Our course of action is related in the sense that we propose an alternative that does not require a training step and can be used as an off-the-shelf high-quality segmenter. \\